Xceptance/xlt-documentation/content/en/load-testing/Advanced/060-cloud-setup.md

 $ ec2_admin.sh terminate eu-central-1 Posters
 ```

-Note how `ec2_admin` writes the agent machine configuration to the file `agents.properties` which in turn is passed on to the master controller as input.
-Be aware though that it may take a while until the agent controllers are up and running on the freshly started machines.
+Note how `ec2_admin` writes the agent machine configuration to the file `agents.properties` which in turn is passed to the mastercontroller as input.
+Be aware though that it may take a while until the agent controllers are up and running.
 To stop the master controller from complaining too early about unreachable agent controllers, you should configure an appropriate waiting time in `mastercontroller.properties`, one minute, for example:

 ```text
 com.xceptance.xlt.mastercontroller.initialResponseTimeout = 60000